Today by Slack | Your Personal AI-Powered Daily Briefing

 Before Today, the onus of determining priorities and what to tackle first was on you, piecing together where things stood by scanning DMs, checking threads, and scrolling channels.
 It was a high-effort, high-anxiety process that rarely resolved into confidence.
 Today gives you that confidence in seconds.
 It shows you the accounts that need your attention.
 The meetings you need to prepare for.
 The work that actually matters on this specific day.
 Clarity, in one place.

 Today has genuinely transformed how I start my workday.
-It cuts down on my morning catch-up time and helps me stay focused on what matters instead of getting lost in the noise.
+It cuts down on my morning catch-up time and helps me stay focussed on what matters instead of getting lost in the noise.

 Start every morning with an intelligent daily briefing